Key Takeaways

 Frequently Asked Questions

-If you are setting up a business and you are not sure whether it qualifies as being a not for profit or a nonprofit organization, post your job on UpCounsel's marketplace.
-UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from schools such as Harvard Law or Yale and average of 14 years of legal experience, including works with or on behalf of companies like Google, Menlo Ventures, and Airbnb.
+If you want to know more about not-for-profit vs non-profit, you can post your legal need on UpCounsel's marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.